auth0/docs/articles/connections/apple-siwa/set-up-apple.md

 1. Enter a **Key Name** and check the **Sign In with Apple** option.
 1. Click **Configure** to make sure the **Choose a Primary App ID** field is filled with the correct App ID.
 1. Click **Save**, **Continue**, and then **Register**.
 1. On the page to which you're redirected after registering, make a note of the Key ID.
-Then, download the key, move it to its own directory, and rename the key file that you downloaded to `authkey.p8`.
+Then, download the key.

 Next, you will use these credentials on the [Auth0 Dashboard > Connections > Social](${manage_url}/#/connections/social) page to continue to configure your application.
 Depending on which type of application you want to configure, choose one of the following methods: